Nyxxa Moonthorn (Level 19 Elf Adept/Rogue)

 Empty Mind

 As an action, you can spend 1 focus to end one effect on yourself that is causing you to be charmed or frightened, and then enter a meditative state that lasts 1 hour.
-While in this state, Insight checks against you have disadvantage, you have advantage on saving throws made against enchantment spells, and resistance to psychic damage.
+While in this state, Insight checks against you have disadvantage, you have Advantage on saving throws made against enchantment spells, and resistance to psychic damage.

 Focused Aim